lukeraus/watson-artist-lyrics-analysis/README.md

 2. clone this repo
 3. run `npm install`
 4. run `npm start`
-5. go to http://localhost:6001 to see some charts!
+5. go to http://localhost:3000 to see the data!

 # Run Tests
 1. run test by calling `npm test`